RomanMenzheres/BookStore/README.md

 # 📚 Online Book Store 📚
-Book store is a service buying books.
+Book store is a service for buying books.
 API supports different operations:
 * Assortment Management:
     Adding new books, removing outdated or no longer available items, organizing books into categories for efficient cataloging.
 * Shopping Cart Operations: